Managing Special Populations in the Jail

 About the course

-Class Description: Today’s jail officers must supervise inmates with physical and mental problems, special needs and behavioral issues.
-The local jail has become a ‘de facto’ mental health facility.
-These “special management” inmates require more attention from staff than general population jail inmates.
-Many have issues and problems when they come into the jail.
-Knowledge is power-and jail officers must have as much knowledge as possible so special needs inmates can be observed, managed and interacted with safely.
-Proper supervision can serve both as an effective defense in civil litigation and reduce the risks of serious incidents that result in harm to staff, inmates and the public.
-This eight-hour seminar will discuss ways for jail officers to safely maintain custody of special inmate populations and deal with problems in a proactive and not a reactive manner.
-The special populations included in the course are: mentally ill, suicidal, female inmates, security threat groups, /high profile inmates, escape risks, incompatibles, youthful offenders, elderly/mature offenders, foreign/ethnic offenders, the handicapped, substance abusers, LGTBQ and inmates in segregation: disciplinary, administrative, protective custody, and medical.
-Cases where staff mistakes have incurred liability, public embarrassment and large monetary awards will be discussed.
+Today’s correctional officers must supervise inmates with physical and mental problems, special needs, and behavioral issues.
+These “special management” inmates require more attention from staff than most general population jail inmates do.
+Knowledge is power-and jail officers must have as much knowledge as possible so special needs inmates can be observed, managed, and interacted with safely.
+Proper supervision can serve both as an effective defense in civil litigation and reduce the risks of serious incidents that result in harm to staff, inmates, and the public.
+This eight-hour seminar will discuss ways for jail officers to safely maintain custody of special inmate populations and deal with problems in an initiative-taking and not a reactive manner.
+The special populations included in the course are mentally ill & suicidal, female inmates, security threat groups/high profile inmates/escape risks, incompatibles, youthful offenders, elderly/mature offenders, foreign/ethnic offenders, physically handicapped, substance abusers, LGTBQ and inmates in segregation: disciplinary, administrative, protective custody, and medical.